adamfowleruk/mljs/planning.md

  - DONE Docs: Architecture of widgets and MLJS for developers -> Issue with MLJS gh-pages docs rebuild process, not linked properly
  - DONE Integrate error widget on each demo page
  - DONE Add button to allow force reload on main page
- - Index detection and reporting on main page
+ - DONE Index detection and reporting on main page
  - DONE Tests: Refactor to use alternate testing framework
  - DONE Core: Return and add binary documents
  - DONE Core: Return and add plain text documents